davibelo/python-pro-bootcamp-2021/02-intermediate/00-preparing_IDE.md

 9. Set code linter on VSCode settings
     - Enable pylint, pylama or flask8 (one at time)
     - Disable others: bandit, mypy, etc

+    > Linter, is a static code analysis tool used to flag programming errors, bugs, stylistic errors, and suspicious constructs.

 10. Install language server extensions:
     - Pylance